GPU-Acceleration of Tensor Renormalization with PyTorch using CUDA: Abstract

 \section{Abstract}

 {\\~\\ {\textsc{Abstract:} We show that numerical computations based on tensor renormalization group (TRG) methods can be significantly accelerated with \PY~on graphics processing units (GPUs) by leveraging NVIDIA's Compute Unified Device Architecture (CUDA).
-We find improvement in the runtime and its scaling with bond dimension for two-dimensional systems.
-Our results establish that the utilization of GPU resources is essential for future precision computations with TRG. }}
+We find improvement in the runtime (for a given accuracy) and its scaling with bond dimension for two-dimensional systems.
+Our results establish that utilization of GPU resources is essential for future precision computations with TRG. }}

 \textbf{